pyranid/pyranid/README.md

 ### What Is It?

-A minimalist JDBC interface for modern Java applications, powering production systems since 2015.
+A zero-dependency JDBC interface for modern Java applications, powering production systems since 2015.

 Pyranid takes care of boilerplate and lets you focus on writing and thinking in SQL.